When to use Proforma Invoice?

 Format Of A Proforma Invoice

-A Proforma invoice's specific format is not required by law but is provided as a standard business practice.
+A proforma invoice format is not required by law but is provided as a standard business practice.
 A pro forma invoice may resemble a business invoice but should be clearly labelled "pro forma" and may additionally state, "This is not a GST invoice."
 The pro forma invoice is just an estimate and should not be paid until the job is finished and the final tax invoice is sent.

 However, the proforma invoice can include the following things.